fjukstad/summaries/README.md

 Read a file with gene symbols:
 ```
-$ summaries -i example.csv -o example-with-summaries.csv
+$ summaries -i example/example.csv -o example/example-with-summaries.csv
 ```
 The output is stored in `example-with-summaries.csv`.
+Check [example/](example/) for example input and output.

 # Input